open2b/scriggo-site/site/templates/using.md

   <li><a href="/about-us">About Us</a>
 ```

-is rendered and the result, represented by the predeclared variable _itea_, is assigned to the _navigation_ variable.
+is rendered and the result, represented by the predeclared identifier _itea_, is assigned to the _navigation_ variable.

 Therefore, the body of the _using_ statement is rendered first, and after that the statement or declaration that
-precedes the _using_ statement is evaluated with the _itea_ variable containing the rendered value.
+precedes the _using_ statement is evaluated with the _itea_ identifier representing the rendered value.

 In this other example, _itea_ is used as argument for a function call: